adventures-in/chat_app/README.md

 ### Cloud Functions

-We are using Cloud Functions for Firebase to automatically run backend code in response to events triggered by Firebase features, such as:
+We are using Cloud Functions for Firebase to automatically run backend code in response to events triggered by Firebase Auth, Firestore, Cloud Storage.

-- Initial Sign In
-- Changes to Firestore that should send an FCM

-The relevant code is all in `functions/`
+The relevant code is in `functions/`

-After making changes to `functions/src/index.ts`
+After making changes to `functions/src/index.ts` you can deploy with

 ```sh
 firebase deploy --only functions